Court Coronavirus Information

 Renews the Texas Eviction Diversion Program for tenants and landlords under a statewide rental assistance program intended to avoid evictions for tenants behind on rent.
 The order allows an eviction proceeding to be abated by agreement for 60 days, requires courts (including county courts hearing trials de novo on appeal from a justice court) to provide tenants with information about the program, and makes court records for participants confidential while eviction cases are delayed.
 The order also outlines procedure for reinstating evictions.
 Without such reinstatement, eviction cases will be subject to dismissal.
-The order is effective in all counties on 2/15/2021.